alanyongy/tft-matchup-predictor/README.md

 ### 🧠 Implementation Overview
 #### 🖼️ Custom OCR System
 AHK lacks built-in OCR.
-To solve this, I:
+This was solved by:
 - Manually created a database of individual character images (A–Z, a–z, 1-9) for both fonts used in TFT’s UI.
 - Used `ImageSearch` to detect characters within specific screen regions, using UI anchors to determine the search area.
 - Reconstructed strings by parsing image matches, which were used to match the current opponent to the player to their listing in the sidebar.